CityScrolls logo Explore Venice ›

 Connect the dots

-These top spots are steps away from Bridge of Sighs:
+These top spots are just a short walk from Bridge of Sighs: